duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-06-data-collection-methodologies-for-ai-driven-robotics.md

 - **Gesture and Motion Recognition**: Enhances robots' understanding of human gestures, improving their responsiveness and interaction capabilities in various settings.
 - **High-Quality Training Data**: Provides accurate and detailed data, crucial for developing sophisticated robotic behaviors and operational adaptability.

-By leveraging the Apple Vision Pro’s capabilities, we are innovating ways to significantly enhance data collection for robotic training, leading to more adaptive, responsive, and capable robotic systems.
+By leveraging the Apple Vision Pro’s capabilities, we are innovating ways to reduce barriers and significantly enhance data collection for robotic training, leading to more adaptive, responsive, and capable robotic systems.

+## Utilizing the Collected Data for Training

+Regardless of which methodology is used for collecting the data, the samples are then cleaned and prepared for use in training a neural network on the task recorded.

+### Volume of Data Collected
+- **Sample Size and Time:** For each task, about 50 to 100 demonstrations are recorded, totaling around 10-20 minutes of active demonstration time per task.

+### Post-Training Capabilities
+- **Learned Skills:** Robots trained with this data perform with precision in real-world applications, successfully executing tasks like threading cable ties, opening condiment cups, and even juggling ping pong balls with high success rates.
+- **Bimanual Manipulation:** Coordinating both arms simultaneously to perform tasks like cooking, cleaning, and object sorting.
+- **Navigation:** Moving the robot base in conjunction with arm movements, facilitating smooth navigation in complex environments.
+- **Long-Horizon Tasks:** Combining movement and manipulation skills to handle more intricate, sequential tasks such as tidying up spaces and loading objects.

+### Addressing Challenges
+- **Compounding Errors and Variability:** ALOHA addresses these common challenges in robotic training through innovative techniques like action chunking and the use of a conditional variational autoencoder, ensuring smooth operation and adaptability to task variations.
+- **Co-Training Approach:** Data from static ALOHA demonstrations, which include 825 examples of diverse manipulation tasks, is integrated into training alongside Mobile ALOHA data to improve generalization and data efficiency.
+- **Imitation Learning:** Behavior cloning is used to replicate human demonstrations.
+The system benefits from combining mobile and static data to learn long-horizon tasks such as cooking, cleaning, and navigating.

 ## Applications in Industry

-From manufacturing to recycling and logistics, our robots are adept at performing a range of tasks—from assembly and inspection to delicate assists and intricate sorting operations.
+From manufacturing to recycling and logistics, our robots are adept at performing a range of low volume, high mix tasks from assembly and inspection to delicate manipulations and intricate sorting operations.
 This versatility showcases the practical benefits of these advanced training methodologies.

 ## Future of Robotics

-As we look ahead, the integration of even more advanced AI capabilities promises to further enhance the autonomous functions of robots, making them even more capable and flexible.
+As we look ahead, the integration of even more advanced AI capabilities promises to further enhance the autonomous and adaptable functions of robots, making them even more capable and flexible.

 Rose City Robotics is committed to pushing the boundaries of what's possible in robotic automation.
-By integrating sophisticated data collection systems like UMI,  ALOHA teleoperation and our Apple Vision Pro app into our workflow, we empower businesses to transform their operations with smart, safe, and efficient robotic assistants.
+By integrating sophisticated data collection systems like UMI, teleoperation with ALOHA and our Apple Vision Pro app into our workflow, we empower businesses to transform their operations with smart, safe, and efficient robotic assistants.
 For a consultation or demonstration, [reach out](/#contact) to us today.